pipedocs/pipedocs.github.io/content/intro_proc.md

 ![A modular pipeline system](https://pipedocs.github.io/content/images/choosingModules.gif "A modular pipeline system")
 </p>

-_In the XCP system, select the modules that you want to use and recombine them into the pipeline that best suits your processing needs._
+_In the XCP system, select the modules that you want to use and combine them into the pipeline that best suits your processing needs._

 The modular, atomic design of the XCP system allows for streamlined reproduction and recombination of frequently used image processing strategies across multiple pipelines and modalities.